bruce-wmm/HwS/README.md

 ![Shield.io MIT License Shield](https://img.shields.io/github/license/mashape/apistatus.svg)

-Swift and the Swift logo are trademarks of Apple Inc., the Hacking With Swift logo is a trademark of Paul Hudson.
+Swift, the Swift logo, and Xcode are trademarks of Apple Inc., registered in the U.S. and other countries.
+Hacking with Swift is copyright Paul Hudson.
+All rights reserved.